momentum-mod/docs/content/docs/guide/create_docs_page.md

 ## Creating a new page

 Pages exists inside the `content/docs` directory.
 To create a new page, make a markdown file in its relevant subsection.
-For example, the markdown for this current page lives in `content/docs/guide/create-docs-page.md`.
+For example, the markdown for this current page lives in `content/docs/guide/create_docs_page.md`.

+{{< hint warning >}}

+Always split words in filenames using `_` underscores, not hyphens - e.g. `create_docs_pages.md` not `create-docs-pages.md`.

+Page URLs are based on filenames, so it's worth keeping this consistent.

+{{< /hint >}}

 ### Markdown